Veterans' benefits: Educational benefits

 The VA offers several education and career readiness programs including tuition assistance, vocational training, and career counseling.
 The Post-9/11 Veterans Educational Assistance Act of 2008 (commonly known as the "Post 9/11 GI Bill") provides full tuition and fees at four-year colleges or other qualified educational programs for Veterans who served on active duty for at least 3 years after September 11, 2001.
 The Personalized Career Planning and Guidance program (VA Chapter 38) provides free educational and career planning for eligible Veterans.
 The Montgomery GI Bill provides financial assistance for Veterans that have served at least 2 years on active duty.

 Medical benefits

 Eligible Veterans can receive VA health care, which covers standard preventative care and treatment services, as well as therapy and rehabilitation services, prosthetic items, and radiation oncology, among other services.
 Veterans with service-related physical conditions (e.g. chronic illness or injury) or mental health conditions (e.g. PTSD) can also apply for monthly tax-free disability compensation from the VA.

 Employment benefits

 The Veteran Readiness and Employment program (VA Chapter 31) offers vocational rehabilitation, training, and other career services for Veterans who have a service-related disability.
 The Veteran Small Business Certification program provides advantages for Veteran-owned small businesses competing for government contracts.

+Elderly Benefits

+Elderly Veterans can be eligible for a variety of benefits.
+VA benefits include disability compensation (tax free monetary benefit), pension (providing supplemental income), education and training (GI Bill), health care, home loans, insurance, Veteran Readiness and Employment (services to help with job training, education, and employment), and burial (pay up to $2,000 or $1,500 toward burial expense).